-Eurasian cranes have been absent from Scotland for more than 500 years, largely due to overhunting.
+Eurasian cranes have been absent from Scotland for more than 500 years, due to habitat loss and overhunting.
 They have recently made a tentative return to the Aberdeenshire coastline but their numbers remain small.
-Cairngorms Cranes aims to reintroduce cranes to the heart of Scotland within the Cairngorms National Park and thus catalyse their recolonisation throughout their former range across Scotland.
+Cairngorms Cranes aims to establish a breeding population of cranes in the Cairngorms National Park to help catalyse their recolonisation throughout their former range across Scotland.